Wise Wallet Weekly

 Banking

-The accounts, bills, and policies worth reviewing before they quietly cost you.
+The accounts, bills, and policies worth reviewing on a calendar — before they quietly cost you money you would not have spent on purpose.

 Most people do not need a complicated money routine.
-They need a few boring checkups that catch problems before they get expensive.
+They need a handful of boring checkups that catch problems before the problems get expensive.

 The goal is not to optimize every dollar.
-The goal is to notice the things that quietly drain money: fees, billing errors, forgotten subscriptions, bad rates, stale insurance, and credit report mistakes.
+The goal is to notice the things that quietly drain money over months: bank fees, billing errors, forgotten subscriptions, stale rates, expired discounts, insurance that no longer fits, and credit report mistakes that block you when you need a clean file.
+A 15-minute checkup is almost always cheaper than fixing the same issue six months later.

 Monthly: checking, savings, and credit cards

-Once a month, scan your checking account, savings account, and credit cards.
+Once a month, scan your checking account, savings, and any active credit cards.
+This takes 10 to 15 minutes if you do it regularly.

-Look for monthly fees, overdraft charges, duplicate charges, forgotten subscriptions, strange withdrawals, and balances that are drifting higher than expected.
-If a bank is charging you for ordinary access to your own money, compare better options.
+Look for monthly maintenance fees, overdraft or NSF charges, duplicate charges, forgotten subscriptions, unfamiliar withdrawals, foreign transaction fees, and balances that are drifting higher than you expected.
+If your bank is charging you for ordinary access to your own money, an online bank with no monthly fee will save you $5 to $25 a month and often pays a meaningfully better savings rate too.

 Monthly: upcoming bills

 Look one month ahead.
-Rent, mortgage, utilities, insurance, tuition, annual subscriptions, taxes, car registration, travel, and medical bills can all create cash-flow surprises.
+Rent, mortgage, utilities, insurance, tuition, annual subscriptions, tax payments, car registration, travel deposits, and medical bills can all create cash-flow surprises if you only look at this month.

-If a large bill is coming, move money early or pause optional spending before the due date.
-The earlier you see the bill, the less dramatic it feels.
+If a large bill is coming, move money into checking early or pause optional spending a couple of weeks before the due date.
+The earlier you see a bill, the less dramatic it feels and the less likely you are to reach for a credit card to cover it.

 Quarterly: credit report

-This is boring until a mistake blocks a loan, apartment, insurance quote, or better card offer.
-If something is wrong, dispute it with the credit bureau and keep copies of everything you send.
+This is boring until a mistake blocks a mortgage, apartment, insurance quote, or better card offer at exactly the moment you need it approved.
+If something is wrong, dispute it with the credit bureau in writing, keep copies of everything you send, and follow up if you do not get a response in 30 days.

 Twice a year: insurance and service plans